luanteylo/hads_/README.md

 By default, HADS uses an S3 bucket to keep all files related to the programs and all output files.
 Therefore, it is necessary to create a bucket in S3.

-In S3, select the create bucket buttom.
+In S3, select the create bucket button.
 Then, defines the bucket name and create the bucket (the default bucket setup is enough for HADS).

 The name of the created bucket needs to be included in the `setup.cfg` file in the tag: